-Dubai Sports Council Receives Delegation Of The Rwandan Cycling Federation
+Dubai Sports Council receives Delegation of the Rwandan Cycling Federation

 Date

-(MENAFN- Dubai PR Network) H.E.
-Saeed Hareb, the Secretary General of Dubai Sports Council (DSC), received the delegation of the Rwandan Cycling Federation, headed by Mr. Samson Ndayishimiye, the Rwandan Cycling Federation's President, and composed of Mr. Edward Bizomurimi, the Minister Counselor at the Consulate General of the Republic of Rwanda in Dubai, & Ms. Anaas Mutoni, the Second Counselor at the Consulate General of Rwanda.
+(MENAFN- Dubaisc) H.E.
+Saeed Hareb, the Secretary General of Dubai Sports Council (DSC), received the delegation of the Rwandan Cycling Federation, headed by Mr. Samson Ndayishimiye, the Rwandan Cycling Federation’s President, and composed of Mr. Edward Bizomurimi, the Minister Counselor at the Consulate General of the Republic of Rwanda in Dubai, & Ms. Anaas Mutoni, the Second Counselor at the Consulate General of Rwanda.

 The meeting took place at DSC’s premises in the presence of H.E.
 Naser Aman Al-Rahma, Assistant Secretary General of DSC.